Reciprocal versus Parasocial Relationships in Online Social Networks: Notations and Datasets

 \myparatight{Flickr} Flickr is a photo-sharing site based on a social network, and it provides each user a friend list.
-This Flickr dataset, obtained from Mislove et al.~\cite{Mislove08}, consists of two parts.
-One has 32 snapshots crawled daily between November 2nd, 2006 and December 3rd, 2006, and the other has 102 snapshots crawled daily between February 3rd, 2007 and May 18th, 2007.
-Since there is a two-month gap between the two parts, we adopt the second one in our study to avoid the influence of the missing data.
-Moreover, we denote these snapshots as $G^{(0)}, G^{(1)}, \cdots, G^{(101)}$.
-We take each user as a node and connect it to her friends via outgoing edges.
-Note that this Flickr dataset doesn't have node attributes information.
+This Flickr dataset, obtained from Mislove et al.~\cite{Mislove08}, has 102 snapshots crawled daily between February 3rd, 2007 and May 18th, 2007.
+We denote these snapshots as $G^{(0)}, G^{(1)}, \cdots, G^{(101)}$.
+This dataset represents a steady stage of Flickr since it was launched in 2002.
+We take each user as a node and connect it to its friends via outgoing edges.
+Note that this dataset doesn't have node attributes.

-\myparatight{Dataset summary} Table~\ref{table:net_stat} shows the statistics of a few basic network metrics of the largest snapshots of the Google+ and Flickr datasets.
+\myparatight{Summary} {Our Google+ dataset represents an OSN's \emph{early stage} while the Flickr dataset represents an OSN's \emph{steady stage}, making them complement each other.} Thus, as we will show in the following sections, the two datasets have \emph{quantitatively} or even \emph{qualitatively} different structures and evolutions, and reciprocal prediction accuracy.
+Table~\ref{table:net_stat} shows the statistics of a few basic network metrics of the largest snapshots of the Google+ and Flickr datasets.
 Reciprocity in the table is the fraction of friend requests that are already accepted.